BuckarooBanzay/modgen/readme.md

 ## manifest.json

-Json file that serves as an index to look up content-id's and spawn-position:
+Json file that serves as an index to look up content-id's:

 ```json
 {